 The writer went on to say, in the spirit of the times, that if a boy hangs a May basket on a girl’s door and the girl catches him, ‘it’s a great disgrace.’
 If a girl is the hanger, ‘it disgraces the boy again not to catch her.'”

-TAG US WITH YOUR MAY DAY BASKET IDEAS!
+HAVE FUN WITH YOUR YOUR MAY DAY BASKET CRAFT IDEAS!